Henrietta Lacks’ estate sues company over use of her cells

 On its website, the company says it generates approximately $35 billion in annual revenue.
 A company spokesman reached didn’t immediately comment on the lawsuit.

+HeLa cells were discovered to have unique properties.
+While most cell samples died shortly after being removed from the body, her cells survived and thrived in laboratories.
+This exceptional quality made it possible to cultivate her cells indefinitely — they became known as the first immortalized human cell line — making it possible for scientists anywhere to reproduce studies using identical cells.

-The remarkable science — and the impact on the Lacks family — have been documented in a bestselling book, “The Immortal Life of Henrietta Lacks.”
-Oprah Winfrey portayed her daughter in an HBO movie about the story.
+The remarkable science involved — and the impact on the Lacks family, some of whom suffered from chronic illnesses without health insurance — have been documented in a bestselling book, “The Immortal Life of Henrietta Lacks.”
+Oprah Winfrey portrayed her daughter in an HBO movie about the story.
+The lawsuit was filed exactly 70 years after the day she died, on Oct.
+4, 1951.

 A group of white doctors at Johns Hopkins in the 1950s preyed on Black women with cervical cancer, cutting away tissue samples from their patients’ cervixes without their patients’ knowledge or consent, the lawsuit says.